EastfordCommunicator/website/articles/33/3/election-results.md

-CUTLINE: *Courtesy photo*

-State Sen. Jeff Gordon was re-elected to another term last month in the General Election, defeating challenger Marry Garrett (D).

-HEAD:
+---

-Town election results echo national tallies, substantial voter turnout touted
+title: Town election results echo national tallies, substantial voter turnout touted

-BY ADAM MINOR

-MANAGING EDITOR
+author: Adam Minor
+---

 EASTFORD --- Regardless of where you fall on the political spectrum, last month's General Election (Nov.
 5) was an important day in the